Aider-AI/aider/docs/benchmarks.md

 like they are load balancing across a number of slightly different instances of the model.

-For some exercises, some of this variable responses pass the unit tests and other responses do not.
+For some exercises, some of these variable responses pass the unit tests while other variants do not.
+Whether the exercises passes is therefore a bit random, depending on which variant OpenAI returns.

 Given that, it would be ideal to run all 133 exercises many times for each model/edit-format combination and report an average performance.
 This would average away the effect of the API variance.
-That would also significantly increase the cost of this sort of benchmarking, so I didn't do that.
+It would also significantly increase the cost of this sort of benchmarking, so I didn't do that.

 Benchmarking against 133 exercises provides some robustness all by itself, since we are measuring the performance across many exercises.

-But to get a sense of how much the API variance impacts the benchmark outcomes, I ran the `gpt-3.5-turbo-0613 + whole` experiment 10 times.
+But to get a sense of how much the API variance impacts the benchmark outcomes, I ran the `gpt-3.5-turbo-0613 / whole` experiment 10 times.
 You'll see one set of error bars in the graph, which demark the range of results across those 10 runs.